-The KcsXform base class contains an array of KcsXforms.
-The primary function of KcsXform (or transforms) is to manipulate color data.
+The KcsXform base class contains an array of pointers to KcsXforms.
+The primary function of KcsXform (or transformation) is to manipulate color data.
 KcsXform also uses the KcsChunkSet class to load from and save to static store.

 KCMS Framework Flow Examples